Pension, Employee Benefits & ERISA Compliance

-In complex litigation, twin energies – preparation and persuasion – usually dwarf all factual, legal or personal considerations.
 In today’s competitive job market, employee benefits are key in attracting and keeping a great workforce.
 Design and administration of employer-sponsored retirement plans in particular is often critical both to attracting and retaining a great workforce and to the retirement needs of business owners as well.
 At Seltzer Caplan McMahon Vitek, we offer years of experience in providing advice and support services to our clients concerning all facets of employee benefits, including qualified retirement plans, IRAs, health and welfare plans, cafeteria/flexible benefit/premium only plans, and non-qualified deferred compensation plans.

 SCMV specializes in helping our clients design and structure benefits packages, while also ensuring that these benefits meet all necessary regulatory and reporting requirements.
 A San Diego-founded law firm, we are here to help create solid framework for companies doing business in our city and take pride in meeting particular goals of each client.